 4-H: Texas 4-H prepares young people to step up to the challenges in their communities and the world.
 Head, Heart, Hands, and Health are the four Hs in 4-H, and they are the four values members work on through fun and engaging programs.
 These programs provide 4-H youth the hands-on real world experience they need to develop into leaders.

-Student Council: The LCCS Student Council provides students the opportunity to participate in a representative governing body at an appropriate level for high school students.
+Student Council: The LCCS Student Council provides students the opportunity to participate in a representative governing body at an appropriate level for upper school students.
 Student Council members provide input, organize, coordinate, and carry out plans for special events throughout the year including New Student Orientation, Open House, Spirit Week, Love Your Neighbor Week, Homecoming, and Spring Formal.

 Lake Country Christian High School is an extension of the Christian home and local church.
 We are committed to providing opportunities for students to come to faith in Christ, to teach them who they are in him and to grow in a real relationship with God.
 Bible classes, chapels, retreats, biblically integrated academic instruction and relationships with other students, teachers and administrators whose lives reflect Christ help students to love God and want to know him better.